graemefox/SCARLET/README.md

 --threads 16 (CPUs to use [default: 64]) --bam_min_coverage (minimum coverage required to run the epi2melabs/wf-human-variation stages [ default: 5])
 --minimum_mgmt_cov (minimum avg coverage at the mgmt promoter.
 Coverage must be greater than this to run the analysis of mgmt methylation)
+--rapidcns2 (the nextflow will run the rapidCNS2 (https://github.com/areebapatel/Rapid-CNS2) classifier if the --rapidcns2 flag is passed [Defualt behaviour is to NOT run rapidCNS2])
---sturgeon (the nextflow will ALSO run the sturgeon (https://github.com/marcpaga/sturgeon) classifier if the --sturgeon flag is passed [Defualt behaviour is to NOT run sturgeon])
+--sturgeon (the nextflow will run the sturgeon (https://github.com/marcpaga/sturgeon) classifier if the --sturgeon flag is passed [Defualt behaviour is to NOT run sturgeon])
+--nanodx (the nextflow will run the nanoDx (https://gitlab.com/pesk/nanoDx) classifier if the --nanodx flag is passed [Defualt behaviour is to NOT run nanoDx])
 --nanoplot (nextflow will ALSO run NanoPlot to generate a QC report[ Default behaviour is to NOT run nanoplot])

 ```